Prompting GPT-3 To Be Reliable: Conclusion

 \section{Conclusion}

-Our work systematically studies the reliability of GPT-3 from four key facets: generalizability, fairness, calibration, and factuality with knowledge updating.
-We show that with simple prompting strategies, GPT-3 is able to outperform supervised models by large margins on these facets.
-Our work reveals important new findings about the capabilities of large language models in these reliability settings, and practically, we provide a set of recommendations for all users of GPT-3 for improving these facets with our prompting strategies.
+Our work systematically studies the reliability of GPT-3 from four key facets: generalizability, fairness, calibration, and factuality.
+We develop effective prompting strategies to make GPT-3 outperform supervised models by large margins on these facets.
+Our work reveals new insights of LLMs and provides practical recommendations for users of GPT-3.
 We hope our work can inspire more future work to: (1) examine more facets of reliability, such as avoiding harmful generations; (2) apply the prompting methods in this paper to more real-world applications, such as incorporating human feedback for collaborative multi-step planning; (3) further explore more effective prompting strategies to improve reliability, such as post-hoc calibration on language model probabilities.